andreasveit/convnet-aig/README.md

 ```sh
 $ python train.py --test --resume runs/{your experiment name}/model_best.pth.tar
 ```

+## Requirements
+This implementation is developed for

+0. Python 3.6.5
+0. PyTorch 0.3.1
+0. CUDA 9.1

+For compatibility to newer versions, please make a pull request.

 ## Citing
 If you find this helps your research, please consider citing: